Manresa: Main sights

 Three bridges cross the Cardener River.
 The 14th-century basilica of Santa Maria de la Seu stands on a rock above the oldest bridge.
 La Seu is the principal monument of Manresa.
 The church we can see today was designed by Berenguer de Montagut who also designed Santa Maria del Mar, Barcelona.
 The architectural style is characteristic of Catalan Gothic.
 The work began in 1325, but the church was not finished until the end of the 15th century.
 The municipal museum is housed in the cloisters of the 17th-century church of Sant Ignasi.
-This church is part of the Sanctuary Cave of Saint Ignatius (in Catalan Cova de Sant Ignasi), built over a cave in which Saint Ignatius of Loyola is said to have prayed and meditated.
+This church is part of the sanctuary known as the Cave of Saint Ignatius (in Catalan Cova de Sant Ignasi), built over a cave in which Ignatius of Loyola is said to have prayed and meditated.

 Economy

 Industry in the town covers textile-making, metallurgy, and glass manufacture.

 Transport

 Manresa is served by Josep Tarradellas Barcelona–El Prat Airport which is located 67 km south east of the city centre.